-While visiting Dunedin, Florida, I decided to see go somewhere new.
-I asked what people thought about Tarpon Springs and was given pretty much the same response, “nothing much, but they have some Greek stuff”, case closed.
-From the people I asked, Tarpon Springs did not sound one bit interesting and the internet did not do it any justice, nor has anyone I know personally ever been to there.
+While visiting friends in Dunedin, Florida, I was looking to explore a new town.
+When I inquired what people thought about Tarpon Springs, I was given pretty much the same response, “nothing much, but they have some Greek stuff”, case closed.
+From what I was told, Tarpon Springs did not sound one bit interesting and the internet didn’t do it any justice either.
 Boy, are they all missing out!
-As it turns out, Tarpon Springs has the highest population of Greek-Americans than any other US city.
-I had a blast visiting this awesome seaside jewel.
+As it turns out, the city of Tarpon Springs has the highest population of Greek-Americans than any other US city.
+See what I found in this seaside jewel.

-A friend, my daughter, and I drove to the Sponge Docks District of Tarpon Springs and started our afternoon by having a fabulous lunch at Hellas Greek Restaurant & Bakery.
-While there are many choices for traditional Greek cuisine, all online reviews pointed to Hellas as the #1 choice and after dining there, I completely agree.
-Not only was the food delicious, but the service impeccable, and a huge bakery located next door await you to send you off with plenty of Greek delicacies such as Baklava and Flogeres (pronounced Flo-ye-res).
-This is one destination you will definitely want to eat your way through.
+A friend, my daughter, and I drove to the Sponge Docks District of Tarpon Springs, Florida.
+We began our afternoon by having a delicious lunch at Hellas Greek Restaurant & Bakery.
+While there are many choices for where to get the best traditional Greek cuisine, all online reviews pointed out Hellas as the #1 spot.
+After dining there, I cannot agree more.
+Not only was the food fantastic, but the service was impeccable.
+Hellas has a huge bakery next door to satisfy your sweet tooth and then some.
+Greek delicacies such as Baklava, and Flogeres (pronounced Flo-ye-res) really caught my eye.
+This is one place you’ll definitely want to eat your way through.

-The brick waterfront streets in Tarpon Springs are reminiscent of the seaside villages in Greece and are filled with gift and souvenir shops as well as coffee shops, a wine shop, museum exhibits, and an aquarium.
+The brick waterfront streets in Tarpon Springs are reminiscent of the seaside villages in Greece.
+They are filled with gift and souvenir shops as well as coffee shops, a wine shop, museum exhibits, and an aquarium.
 You might get lucky enough to see the fisherman working the Sponge Docks.
-Watching the sun sink into the Gulf of Mexico is popular here and there are boating opportunities as well.
+Watching the sun sink into the Gulf of Mexico is a popular activity here and there are boating options as well.
 Live music was heard coming out of some of the shopping enclaves.

-The Greek immigrants arrived in the city around 1890 to work the sponge industry.
-Tarpon Springs is famous for sponges, known as the “sponge capital of the world”.
-It is incomprehensible that a whole community can be built around the natural sponge market, but trust me, it can.
+The Greek immigrants arrived in the city of Tarpon Springs around 1890 to work the sponge industry.
+It is known as the “sponge capital of the world”.
+It’s amazing to me that a whole community can be built around the natural sponge market, but trust me, it can.

-Leaving the Sponge Docks district, the Spring Bayou is another lovely place to walk, jog, or have a picnic.
-The homes surrounding the lake are unique plus make for a nice drive-by visit.
+Leaving the Sponge Docks district, the Spring Bayou is a lovely place to walk, jog, or have a picnic.
+The homes surrounding the lake are unique and pretty, plus make for a nice drive-by visit.
 Another point of interest is the St. Nicholas Greek Orthodox Cathedral; a stately, historical offering.

-My thoughts about Tarpon Springs are that the people who live here are very lucky.
-The town has a mystical feel, one that pulls you in and makes you feel right at home; patrons and workers at the restaurant wished us Happy New Years, tourists stopped us on the streets to strike up conversation, and a few storekeepers offered us pleasantries.
+My immediate thoughts about Tarpon Springs are that the people who live here are very lucky.
+The town has a mystical feel, one that pulls you in and makes you feel right at home.
+Both patrons and workers at the restaurants wished us Happy New Years, tourists stopped us on the streets to strike up a conversation, and a few storekeepers offered us pleasantries.
 I simply adored everything I saw in this charming town.
 I am sure you would, too.